Spanish, Italian mid-sized banks feel funds squeeze

 And euro zone worries could yet spread further afield.

-French banks were able to get ahead of the curve and fund well early in the year, although S&P's downgrade of U.S. debt on Friday has focussed attention on France's sovereign rating.
+French banks were able to get ahead of the curve and fund well early in the year, although S&P's downgrade of U.S. debt on Friday has focused attention on France's sovereign rating.